Support & Resistance Level and Supply & Demand Zone are very common and popular jargon in technical analysis.

-Some of the support or resistance level is hard to break, but after the price break through that level, resistance will become support and vice versa, I define it as Critical Level.
+Some support or resistance level is hard to break, but after the price break through that level, resistance will become support and vice versa, I define it as Critical Level.

-The purpose of this indicator is to plot critical support and resistance level automatically on chart.
+The purpose of this indicator is to plot critical support and resistance level automatically on the chart.

 It will work on all market, Stock, Forex and Futures.
 It also works on all timeframes.

 The Market Analyzer Columns will list the following conditions between current Close and the indicator's values: